Apsaraconda/SmartCalc_v2.0/README.md

 v2.0 provides type XeY exponential notation and fixes some bugs.

+The program structure has been changed in accordance with the MVC design pattern and Google Style requirements.

 ## Basic properties:
 - Both integers and real numbers with a dot can be input into the program.
 - Calculating arbitrary bracketed arithmetic expressions in infix notation;